Hiram Eugene

-Hiram Eugene (born November 24, 1980) is a former American football safety in the National Football League (NFL).
-He was originally signed by the Oakland Raiders as an undrafted free agent in 2006 and played for the team for six seasons.
+Hiram Eugene (born November 24, 1980) is an American former professional football safety in the National Football League (NFL).
+He was originally signed by the Oakland Raiders as an undrafted free agent in 2005 and played for the team for six seasons.
 He played college football at Louisiana Tech University.

 College career

 Eugene attended Louisiana Tech University for two years and was a student and a letterman in football.
 In football, as a senior, he recorded 29 tackles and a sack.

-Oakland Raiders
+Professional career

-Eugene went undrafted and signed with the Oakland Raiders in 2006.
+Eugene went undrafted and signed with the Oakland Raiders practice squad in 2005.
 In 2007, Eugene was named the starter at safety after Stuart Schweigert played ahead.

 In 2008, after Michael Huff was benched for poor tackling, Eugene was named the starter.